-Legend has it that William II had the idea of this cathedral in a dream when, during a hunting expedition, he fell asleep under a carob tree.
-While slumbering, the Virgin Mary appeared to him, indicating where a treasure chest was located -- and with this loot he was to build a church in her honor.
-Legends aside, the real motives that led William to build a new church were dictated by supremacy: The struggle between temporal and secular power was ever-present.
-It is the last -- and the greatest -- of the series of Arabo-Norman cathedrals with Byzantine interiors.
+Legend has it that the idea for this cathedral came to William II in a dream when, during a hunting expedition, he fell asleep under a carob tree.
+In his slumber, the Virgin Mary appeared to him, indicating where a treasure chest was located—and with this loot he was to build a church in her honor.
+Legends aside, William’s ambition to leave his mark was the force behind the last—and the greatest—of Sicily’s Arab-Norman cathedrals with Byzantine interiors.
 Best of all, the cathedral in Monreale never underwent any of the “improvements” that were applied to the cathedral of Palermo, so its original beauty was preserved.